Mode of Action of an Autoclave

 • Uniform distribution of steam throughout the sterilization chamber

-• Effective steam penetration even in porous sterilized materials
+• Effective steam penetration even in porous items

 • Non-toxic, cost-effective, and universally available sterilizing agent

-• No residues left on the sterilized goods
+• No residues are left on the sterilized items

 Effect of moist heat on microorganisms

-In steam sterilization, temperatures are used that exceed the optimal and maximum growth temperature of microorganisms.
-Empirically, different types of germs can be divided into several resistance levels.
-Each of these resistance levels is associated with specific disinfection or sterilization procedures.
+Steam sterilization uses temperatures that exceed the optimal and maximum growth temperatures of microorganisms.
+Empirically, the various types of germs can be divided into several resistance levels.
+Each of these levels corresponds to specific disinfection or sterilization methods.

-Examples of heat resistance against moist heat [Wallhäußer, 1988]
+Examples of heat resistance to moist heat [Wallhäußer, 1988]

-Source: Practice of Sterilization, Disinfection, and Preservation.
+Source: Praxis der Sterilisation, Desinfektion, Konservierung.
 Thieme, Stuttgart 5th edition 1995 (Wallhäuser, K.-H.)

-Resistance Level Procedure Organism (Examples) Temperature (°C) Time (min.)
+Resistance Level Method Organism (Examples) Temperature (°C) Time (min.)

-I Pasteurization Pathogenic Streptococci, Listeria, Poliovirus 61.5 30
+I Pasteurization Pathogenic streptococci, listeria, polioviruses 61.5 30

-II Gentle Heating Most vegetative bacteria, yeasts, molds, all viruses except Hepatitis B 80 30
+II Mild Heating Most vegetative bacteria, yeasts, molds, all viruses except hepatitis B 80 30

-III Boiling Hepatitis B virus, most fungal spores 100 5 - 30
+III Boiling Hepatitis B viruses, most fungal spores 100 5 - 30

 IV Pressurized Steam Bacillus anthracis spores 105 5

-V Steam Sterilization Bacillus stearothermophilus spores 121 15
+V Pressurized Steam (Standard Procedure) Bacillus stearothermophilus Spores 121 15